meerkat-manor/rediOps/README.md

 file names within Git repositories and then configure tools to access those files for their configuration and execution.

+These well known organisation files tend to reside in the root directory or some well known directory such as "tools" or "build".
+As you include more tools and processes the number of these files grow in the root directory.

 The proposal here is to define one DevOps file location and the content within to provide location information for other files or actions to perform.

 ## Specification